Daniel Jones will not play against Dolphins, neck injury

 AP Sports Writer

 EAST RUTHERFORD, N.J.
-(AP) — New York Giants quarterback Daniel Jones will not play against the Miami Dolphins on Sunday because of a neck injury, and he could be out longer.
+(AP) — New York Giants quarterback Daniel Jones will not play against the Miami Dolphins on Sunday because of a neck injury.

-The second-year coach would not discuss the specifics of Jones’ injury, saying the decision to rule him out was solely for this week.
-Judge said it is uncertain at this point when Jones will be cleared to play.

-Jones, who has been the Giants’ starter since early in his rookie season of 2019, will be evaluated next week when the team trains in Tucson, Arizona for a game against the Chargers in Los Angeles on Dec.
-12.

-Glennon replaced a concussed Jones for a half against Dallas on Oct.
-10 and completed 16 of 25 passes for 196 yards, a touchdown and two interceptions.
-Jake Fromm, who the Giants signed off the Buffalo Bills practice squad, will back up Glennon.
+Veteran Mike Glennon will start for the Giants (4-7).
+He replaced a concussed Jones for a half against Dallas on Oct.
+10. Jake Fromm, who the Giants signed off the Buffalo Bills practice squad, will back up Glennon.

 More AP NFL: https://apnews.com/hub/nfl and https://apnews.com/hub/pro-32 and https://twitter.com/AP_NFL